The Structure of the Majorana Clifford Group: Fermionic Stabilizers

 \item Using the corresponding even-parity vectors $a' \neq 0$ and $b'$, we can construct even-parity vectors $a$ and $b$ by adding the first $2k-2$ entries of $m$ to the front of $a'$, and adding that many zeros to the front of $b'$.
 It is straightforward to check that the corresponding reflections $h_a, h_b$ map $m$ to the $(k+1)$th standard basis element, while keeping the previous $k$ elements invariant.
 One can therefore update $S$ and proceed to the next iteration.

 \item Finally, the inverse/transpose of $S$ is returned. \end{enumerate}

-Since householder reflections representing the braiding operators can be found and applied to vectors in $\mathcal{O}(n)$ time (see Appendix \ref{sec:sampling}), the total complexity of this algorithm is $\mathcal{O}(n^2r)$.
-In \cite{mudassar_encoding_majorana_codes_2024}, a variation of this procedure is encoded as a quantum circuit, which uses the generating set of braiding operators (see Theorem \ref{thm:gottesman_knill}) to perform Gaussian elimination.
+Since Householder reflections representing the braiding operators can be found and applied to vectors in $\mathcal{O}(n)$ time (see Appendix \ref{sec:sampling}), the total complexity of this algorithm is $\mathcal{O}(n^2r)$.
+In \cite{mudassar_encoding_majorana_codes_2024}, this procedure is encoded as a quantum circuit which uses the generating set of braiding operators (see Theorem \ref{thm:gottesman_knill}) to perform Gaussian elimination.
+Both approaches are not unique at all, as multiple distinct Cliffords can embed the same stabilizer.